juliusshufan/lp-opt-tool/examples/pytorch/resnet/README.md

   python main.py -t -a resnet101 --pretrained /path/to/imagenet
   ```

-Examples of enabling iLiT auto tuning on PyTorch ResNet
+Examples of enabling Intel® Low Precision Optimization Tool auto tuning on PyTorch ResNet
 =======================================================

-This is a tutorial of how to enable a PyTorch classification model with iLiT.
+This is a tutorial of how to enable a PyTorch classification model with Intel® Low Precision Optimization Tool.

 # User Code Analysis

-iLiT supports two usages:
+Intel® Low Precision Optimization Tool supports two usages:

 1. User specifies fp32 "model", calibration dataset "q_dataloader", evaluation dataset "eval_dataloader" and metric in tuning.metric field of model-specific yaml config file.

 2. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

-As ResNet18/50/101 series are typical classification models, use Top-K as metric which is built-in supported by iLiT.
-So here we integrate PyTorch ResNet with iLiT by the first use case for simplicity.
+As ResNet18/50/101 series are typical classification models, use Top-K as metric which is built-in supported by Intel® Low Precision Optimization Tool.
+So here we integrate PyTorch ResNet with Intel® Low Precision Optimization Tool by the first use case for simplicity.

 ### Write Yaml config file